Type 1.5.11.

 Philosophers – ascetic

-When we examine a digital human dwelling – a house, a camp, a building-we can't determine with certainty the appearance, gender, age, and race of the players, but we can see their way of playing and the logic of in-game social interaction.
-The study Type 1.5.11 makes one wonder about the evolution of relations between a person and his habitat, the search for his own space and the feeling of something of his own and personal - from the Roman concept, "property", where it was understood as an ancestral place in the world, the abode of secrets, a place of both birth and death, through the epochs, the social order - to the new perception of one's own home in a virtual realm.
+When examining a digital dwelling - a house, a camp, a building, - it is impossible to determine with certainty the appearance, gender, age, or race of the players.
+However, what can be observed is their style of play and the logic behind their in-game social interactions.
+Type 1.5.11. invites reflection on the evolution of the relationship between individuals and their habitats, the search for personal space, and the sense of ownership.
+From the Roman concept of "property," understood as an ancestral place in the world, a home of secrets, birth, and death, through the eras of social order, to the modern perception of home in a virtual realm.
+This project by Maxim Zmeyev explores these timeless questions in the context of digital and virtual worlds.